 When it comes to your career, another thing you should consider is switching to a more flexible position.
-The downside of this option is that you probably won’t be able to keep a position you are currently on, which means you won’t be earning the same amount of money so you’ll have to make some cut backs.
+The downside of this option is that you probably won’t be able to keep a position you are currently on, which means you won’t be earning the same amount of money so you’ll have to make some cutbacks.
 But you shouldn’t look at it as a step backward.
-Flexible working hours or a home-based job will enable you to raise your children at home and avoid paying for a day care centre.
+Flexible working hours or a home-based job will enable you to raise your children at home and avoid paying for a daycare center.
 With a few minor adjustments, like creating your own home office, you’ll get the best of both worlds ‒ your child will be safe with you by your side and you’ll still be able to have a regular income your family depends on.

 Option #4: Your family as a possible solution